nayname/IAMY/README.md

-Available ADO Types
+Available Generated Objects Types
 -------------------

-This project currently supports generating code for the following seven ADO types:
+This project currently supports generating code for the following seven object types:

 1.  **nft\_marketplace**An NFT marketplace that supports listing, selling, and buying NFTs.